 What is a Headless CMS?

-A Headless CMS is a content management system that separates the backend content management functionality from the frontend presentation layer.
-Unlike traditional CMSs, where the content and the design are tightly coupled, a Headless Content management system focuses on storing and managing content, providing it via APIs (such as RESTful or GraphQL) to any frontend framework or device.
+In traditional CMSs, the content and the design are tightly coupled.
+A headless content management system focuses on storing and managing content, providing it via APIs (like RESTful or GraphQL) to any frontend framework or device.

 1. Flexibility and Customization: